Server data from the Official MCP Registry

 }From the project's GitHub README.

-The first MCP server for Philippine government data — earthquakes, weather, typhoons, procurement, population, and air quality — in your AI agent.
+The multi-source MCP server for Philippine civic data.
+Earthquakes, weather, typhoons, procurement, population, poverty, solar radiation, air quality, satellite vegetation indices, and macro indicators — all in your AI agent, no API keys required.

 Per-source walkthroughs below.
 To reproduce any of them locally: uv run python docs/live_demo_single.py <suite>.